owncloud/web/getting-started.md

 - `options.disablePreviews` Set this option to `true` to disable previews in all the different file listing views.
 The only list view that is not affected by this is the trash bin, as that doesn't allow showing previews at all.
 - `options.previewFileMimeTypes` Specifies which mimeTypes will be previewed in the ui.
 For example to only preview jpg and text files set this option to `["image/jpeg", "text/plain"]`.
-- `options.accountEditLink` This accepts an object with the following optional fields to have a link on the account page:
-  - `options.accountEditLink.href` Set a different target URL for the edit link.
-Make sure to prepend it with `http(s)://`.
 - `options.disableFeedbackLink` Set this option to `true` to disable the feedback link in the topbar.
 Keeping it enabled (value `false` or absence of the option) allows ownCloud to get feedback from your user base through a dedicated survey website.
 - `options.feedbackLink` This accepts an object with the following optional fields to customize the feedback link in the topbar: